Grilled Pork Chops with Cherry Plum Salsa

-The smoky grilled flavor of the pork was plenty here, but I wanted to add even more of that to the dish by grilling the plum as well.
+The smoky grilled flavor of the pork chops was plenty here, but I wanted to add even more smokiness to the dish by grilling the plum as well.

-I also added pitted cherries, red onion, lime juice, cilantro, and some jalapeno.
-I was tasting this salsa along the way as I made it, and honestly, the jalapeno addition is what made it really exciting and balanced everything out.
+I also added pitted cherries, red onion, lime juice, cilantro, and some jalapeño.
+I was tasting the salsa along the way as I made it, and honestly, the jalapeño addition is what made it really exciting and balanced everything out.

 These Grilled Pork Chops with Spicy Cherry Plum Salsa are what summer is all about.
 No dirty dishes piled up for you to clean, so you can be outside in the beautiful summer weather with a delicious glass of red.

 Need I say more? 🙂

-- 2 medium plums, halved and pitted
+- 2 medium plums halved and pitted

-- 1 cup cherries, pitted and coarsely chopped
+- 1 cup cherries pitted and coarsely chopped

-- ¼ cup chopped red onion
+- 1/4 cup chopped red onion

-- 1 jalapeno, seeded and finely chopped
+- 1 jalapeno seeded and finely chopped

 - 1 tablespoons chopped fresh cilantro

-- Juice of 1 lime
+- 1 lime juiced

-- salt and black pepper, to taste
+- salt and black pepper to taste

-- 1 tablespoon canola oil (for the grill)
+- 1 tablespoon oil for the grill

-- 4 pork loin chops (about 1" thick)
+- 4 pork loin chops about 1″ thick

-- Badia seasoning*
+- 2 teaspoons Badia seasoning

-- salt and black pepper, to taste
+- salt and black pepper to taste

 - Place the plums cut side down on the hot grill and cook about 3 minutes per side or until softened and charred.
 Remove from the grill and allow to cool.
-When the plums are cool enough to handle, remove the peel and chop into ½" chunks and place in a small bowl.
+When the plums are cool enough to handle, remove the peel and chop into 1/2″ chunks and place in a small bowl.
 Add the cherries, red onion, jalapeno, cilantro, lime juice, salt, and black pepper, to taste.
 Set aside to let the flavors meld while the pork chops cook.